 Place 6●, 1○ on the Landing Site, including some structures for them to live in.
-Alien ● are colonists; ○ are supplies.Choose a suitable location on the map for your colony to begin.
+Alien \bullet are colonists; \bigcirc are supplies.
+Choose a suitable location on the map for your colony to begin.
+Draw the Landing your colony to begin.
 Draw the Landing site at that location.